calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

       When I enter invalid credentials
       Then I am presented with an error message to correct credentials

-Now here are step definitions that only use the page objects and no Calabash methods like touch, query…
+Below are step definitions that *only use the page objects* and no Calabash methods like touch, query…

 For the following, assume we have also a Page Object class `WelcomePage` with a method `wordpress_blog` that transitions to the `AddWordPressBlog` screen: